Chipotle’s Latest Struggles Are A Sign That They Need A New, Big Idea

 The bigger question, as the company limps through quarter after quarter, is this: Do we still need Chipotle?
 What role is it filling for the increasingly knowledgeable diners of the United States?
 What is its place in our rapidly evolving fast-casual landscape?

 After two years of false starts, it’s quite possible, likely even, that the moment has simply passed Chipotle by.
 Maybe the brand is like a musician who had a nice window, was stymied by frustrations, and saw that window close.
 Or the actor who had a hit, failed to open a few big movies, and is now borderline forgotten.
 The pop culture analogy makes a lot of sense in this case, because Chipotle was — for a time — a pop culture phenomenon.
-Everyone was obsessed, there was an active social media following, people challenged themselves to eat there as often as possible… it was a juggernaut.
+Everyone was obsessed.
+There was an active social media following, people challenged themselves to eat there as often as possible… it was a juggernaut.

 But any movie star or pop icon can tell you: Audiences are fickle.
 And there’s always something newer and hotter around the corner.
 Nas and Jay Z give way to Drake who gives way to Lil’ Yachty who gives way to Lil’ Pump.
 Times change, trends shift, and one-time heroes are left behind.